needle-mirror/com.unity.cloud.assets/Documentation~/basic-concepts.md

 Within a project, assets can be linked to one or more collections.
 For information, see [the use case on collection ](use-case-manage-collections.md).

 ## Additional resources

+* For information about:
-* For information about creating assets, see the [Use case create asset files](use-case-create-asset-files.md).
+  * creating assets, see the [Create files use case](use-case-create-files.md).
-* For information about finding assets in your projects, see the [use case search assets](use-case-search-assets.md) and for searching asset across project see [search across projects](use-case-search-across-projects-assets.md).
+  * finding assets in your projects, see the [Search assets use case](use-case-search-assets.md)
+  * searching asset across project see the [Search across projects use case](use-case-search-across-projects-assets.md).
-- For information about finding and downloading published assets in your Projects, see the [Asset Discovery Sample](./asset-discovery-sample.md)
+  * finding and downloading published assets in your Projects, see the [Asset Discovery Sample](./asset-discovery-sample.md)
-- For more information about creating, viewing, and editing assets, see the [Asset Management Sample](./asset-management-sample.md).
+  * creating, viewing, and editing assets, see the [Asset Management Sample](./asset-management-sample.md).
-- Unity Cloud Assets samples rely on functionality in the Unity Identity and Access Management SDK.
+* Unity Cloud Assets samples rely on functionality in the Unity Identity and Access Management SDK.
 For more information, see [Identity package for user login](https://docs.unity3d.com/Packages/com.unity.cloud.identity@latest).